-Our city is vibrant, inclusive and creative - a destination known for culture, heritage, entertainment and innovation.
+Our city is vibrant, inclusive and creative.
+Newcastle is a destination known for its culture, heritage, entertainment and innovative ideas.

-We embrace opportunities in jobs, education and the economy while celebrating multiculturalism, Aboriginal culture, diverse communities and the arts.
+We are excited about the city's opportunities in the areas of jobs, education and the economy.

-Locals and visitors come together for events and cultural experiences, fostering a strong sense of community.
+Multiculturalism, Aboriginal culture, diverse communities and the arts are celebrated.
+Locals and visitors gather for events and cultural experiences, and to feel part of the community.

-Newcastle thrives on partnerships that enhance opportunities and attract people to live, play and invest in our city.
+Newcastle is driven by city-shaping partnerships that enhance our opportunities and attract people to live, play and invest in our city.